rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/SQL Injection/Blind SQL Injection/Error-based Blind SQLi/Extracting Sensitive Data via SQL Error Messages.md

 ```txt
 Unterminated string literal started at position 52 in SQL SELECT * FROM tracking WHERE id = '''.
 Expected char
 ```
-This shows the full query that the application has constructed using our input, which makes it easier for us to construct a valid query containing a malicious payload.
+This shows the full query that the application has constructed including our injected input, which makes it easier for us to construct a valid query containing a malicious payload.